Geborgen/nordic-souls/PERFORMANCEGUIDE.md

 ## Upscaler

 Skyrim now has support for upscaling, using technology like [DLSS](https://www.nvidia.com/en-us/geforce/technologies/dlss/), [FSR2](https://www.amd.com/en/technologies/fidelityfx-super-resolution), and [XeSS](https://www.intel.com/content/www/us/en/products/docs/arc-discrete-graphics/xess.html).
+Using this with Skyrim increases FPS exponentially.

 Get the base plugin from [here](https://www.nexusmods.com/site/mods/502).
 You can then read [the mod page](https://www.nexusmods.com/skyrimspecialedition/mods/80343) for installation instructions, but keep in mind that this version *does not work with ENB*.
 If you want to use ENB with the list, you will need the version from [PureDark's Patreon](https://www.patreon.com/PureDark).
 At this time, you will have to pay, but it will be released to the public eventually.